Direct dark matter searches with the full data set of XMASS-I: Annual modulation WIMP search

 The best-fit in the energy region between 1 and 20~keV$_{\rm{ee}}$ for our modulation hypothesis, with the fixed phase and period as detailed above, yielded $\chi^2_1$/ndf = 4693/4635 with $\alpha=0.74\pm0.04$.
 The result for the null hypothesis (fixing $A^s_i = 0 $) was $\chi^2_0$/ndf = 4741/4673 with $\alpha=0.74\pm0.08$.
 Figure~\ref{fig:MI} shows the best-fit amplitudes as a function of energy after correcting for efficiency using the curve showed at bottom right in the same figure.
 The $\pm1\rm{\sigma}$ and $\pm2\rm{\sigma}$ bands in Fig.~\ref{fig:MI} represent our expected amplitude coverage derived again from the same dummy sample procedure as in the analyses above.
 A hypothesis test was also done with these dummy samples, using their $\chi^2$ difference $\chi^2_0-\chi^2_1$ to obtain a $p$-value of 0.14 (1.5$\sigma$) for this best-fit result.

 Not to limit the models that can be checked against our data we evaluated the constraints on the positive and negative amplitudes separately in Fig.~\ref{fig:MI}.
 The upper limits on the amplitudes in each energy bin were calculated considering separately the regions of positive or negative amplitudes by integrating Gaussian distributions based on the mean and sigma of the data (=$G(a)$) from zero.
 The positive or negative upper limits were derived with 0.9 for $\int_0^{a_{up}} G(a)da/\int_0^\infty G(a)da$ or $\int_{a_{up}}^{0} G(a)da/\int_{-\infty}^0 G(a)da$, where $a$ and $a_{up}$ are the amplitude and its 90\% CL upper limit, respectively.
 This method obtained a positive (negative) upper limit of $0.62~(-2.1)\times10^{-2}$ events/day/kg/keV$_{\rm{ee}}$ between 1.0 and 1.5 keV$_{\rm{ee}}$ with the limits becoming stricter at higher energy.
 The energy resolution ($\sigma/$E) at 1.0(5.0) keV$_{\rm{ee}}$ was estimated to be 36\% (19\%), comparing our gamma ray calibration data to our MC simulation.
-A modulation amplitude of $\sim2 \times10^{-2}$ events/day/kg/keV$_{\rm ee}$ was obtained by DAMA/LIBRA between 1.0 and 3.5 keV$_{\rm ee}$~\cite{dama2022}.
+A modulation amplitude of $\sim2 \times10^{-2}$ events/day/kg/keV$_{\rm ee}$ was obtained by DAMA/LIBRA between 1.0 and 3.5 keV$_{\rm ee}$~\cite{dama2022}, while our positive upper limit was $\sim5 \times10^{-3}$ events/day/kg/keV$_{\rm{ee}}$ in that same energy range.